ascendc_assert

 • This API does not need to use the AscendC namespace.

-• This API does not support the printing of escape characters except newline characters.
+• This API does not allow the printing of escape characters, except for newline characters.

-• The total size of data printed by a single call to this API cannot exceed 1 MB (including the header and trailer information required by the framework, which can be ignored).
-If the limit is exceeded, the data will not be printed.
+• The total amount of data printed by a single call to this API cannot exceed 1 MB (including a small amount of header and footer information required by the framework, which can usually be ignored).
+If this limit is exceeded, the data will not be printed.

-• When the custom operator project is used, the following restrictions exist:
+• When a custom operator project is used, note the following restrictions:

 • This API uses the dump function.
-The total size of dump data of all APIs that use the dump function for an operator on each core cannot exceed 1 MB.
+The total amount of data dumped by all APIs that use the dump function for an operator on each core cannot exceed 1 MB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.

 • The space used by this API on each core cannot exceed 1 KB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.